How to play with your kids so it doesn’t feel like work!

 ‘’Learning my work energy helped me understand how to be a better dad to my kids.’’
 Jim Harmer

-My son and I cross-counrty skiing
+My son and I cross-country skiing

 Discovering my work energy